 Past Data Conversations

-Our first event was on 30 January 2017 on Sharing Data, the second event on 4 May 2017.
-We have blogged about the session here.
+Our first event was on 30 January 2017 on Sharing Data, the second event on 4 May 2017, and the third on 3 October 2017.
+We have blogged about the sessions here.
 All slides are available on the blog.